Romosozumab

 - Do not freeze or shake.

-- Do not keep romosozumab at temperatures above 77°F (25°C) because warm temperatures will affect how it works.
+- Do not keep at temperatures above 77°F (25°C) because warm temperatures will affect how it works.

-Keep out of the reach of children.
+Keep out of reach of children.

-Romosozumab is currently only available as Evenity.
+Romosozumab is currently only available under the brand Evenity.

-Evenity active ingredient: romosozumab-aqqg
+Evenity active ingredient: romosozumab aqqg

 Evenity inactive ingredients: acetate, calcium, polysorbate 20, sodium hydroxide, sucrose, and water for injection.